WRGL-bioinformatics/wrgl-miseq-pipeline/README.md

 C# pipeline that runs on MiSeq completion and manages data through either panels or genotyping pipelines.

+## Version 2.2.4

+### Change summary
+ * MINOR CHANGE: Added --skipCopyToNetwork flag to align with interface changes and speed up testing runs
+ * MINOR CHANGE: Corrected some issues that were affecting automatic running by MiSeq Reporter.

 ## Version 2.2.3

 ### Change summary